Leslie Prince Raimond

-Leslie Prince Raimond (born December 6, 1940) is Director Emeritus, Kent Cultural Alliance (formerly known as Kent County Arts Council) in Chestertown, MD.
+Leslie Prince Raimond (born December 6, 1940) is Director Emeritus, Kent Cultural Alliance (formerly known as Kent County Arts Council) in Chestertown, Maryland.

 She and her husband, Vincent Martin Raimond, worked hand-in-hand for over 45 years to create a thriving and inclusive arts and culture community.
 In 2005 they were the inaugural recipients of the annual Kenny Award, created by the Hedgelawn Foundation.
-The Vincent and Leslie Prince Raimond Cultural Center, named in honor and recognition of their collective 40 years plus of service to the people of Kent County through the arts, is slated to open in 2021.
+The Vincent and Leslie Prince Raimond Cultural Center, named in honor and recognition of their collective 40 years plus of service to the people of Kent County through the arts, opened in 2023.
 It is in the renovated, historic Mansfield/Eliasson house located at 101 Spring Avenue in Chestertown.

 Early life and family

 Leslie Prince Raimond is the daughter of Charles Lempreire Prince, a cotton broker, and Louisa Grace Prince, the "Rock and Roll Den Mother."
 Her sister Helen Hannay Prince (1942 - 2015) was a biologist who worked with James Watson and Stanley B. Prusiner.
 Her brother is Prairie Prince, The Tubes drummer and an artist.
 Her family relocated to Phoenix, Arizona from Laurinburg, North Carolina, in 1950.
 She moved to Chestertown, MD in 1960 to attend Washington College.
 She holds a Bachelor of Arts in English ('63) and a Master of Arts in English ('93) from Washington College.

 She married Vincent Martin Raimond (June 20, 1922 - August 12, 2014) in 1967.
 They have three children; Morgan, Francesca, and Daniel.